Anti-Inflammatory Diet Plan →

 • Fresh, wild-caught salmon fillet – You can use a whole, one pound fillet or smaller individual pieces.
 Just be sure to buy fillets with the skin on.

-Salmon that is caught in the wild has a higher ratio of Omega-3 fats.
+Salmon that is wild caught has a higher ratio of Omega-3 fats.
 This means, there are more anti-inflammatory properties in it!

 • Maple syrup – The flavor of Dijon mustard pairs perfectly with maple syrup.
 In my opinion, much better than honey.
 Not to mention, it caramelizes on the fish, creating this delicious crispy glaze.
 SO.
 GOOD.